 34. Val Venegia to Rifugio Mulaz

-This Dolomites day hike is an excellent introduction to the Pale di San Martino range.
-It combines charming alpine pasture huts, dreamy valleys, high alpine Rifugios, scree slopes, rolling meadows and larch forests into one divine hiking tour.
+The Val Venegia to Rifugio Mulaz day hike is an excellent introduction to the Pale di San Martino mountain range in Trentino.
+It combines charming alpine pasture huts, dreamy valleys, high alpine Rifugios, scree slopes, rolling meadows, and larch forests into one divine hiking tour.

 The hike begins with any easy stroll through Val Venegia to the Malga Venegiota alpine pastures.
 From Malga Venegiota, you’ll start the ascent to Passo Mulaz and Rifugio Mulaz.